libmir/dcv/examples/video/README.md

 ### InputStream usage

-Input video streaming utility is located in the dcv.io.video.input module, defined as InputStream class.
+Input video streaming utility is located in the dcv.imageio.video.input module, defined as InputStream class.
 In the demo application, we open the input video stream, read the video frame by frame, and show its content on the screen.